SCE-Development/Courses/LinuxBasics/README.md

 If you understand what you just did, then you already have a good grip on navigating directories.
 We'll be replicating the above steps using a terminal.

+If you have linux already, just open up terminal.
+If you're running Windows or Mac OS, you can download virtual box and run Ubuntu.

+If that's too much work, you can just use this link to follow along (Note, it doesn't come with a Desktop directory, so it's recommended you type `mkdir Desktop` once the site loads.
+The command may not make sense right now, but it will make it easier to follow along.

 # `pwd` (Print Working Directory)
 ***Note directory is synonmous with folder***